 Are you ready to consider the gig?

 If you prioritise the above benefits and opportunities mentioned in your career progression, companies are similarly opening their opportunities to build their pipeline for 2021.
 Tech experts are opting for flexible work schedules as well as fixed-term project roles.
-If you would like to find out about the types of roles we cover in the market, do check out our website here.
+If you would like to find out about the types of roles we cover in the market, do check out our active roles here.

 Building the pipeline for 2021, organisations will continue to on-board more talent to test, innovate, and develop products that empower their customers to experience greater services.
 If you are interested in finding out more about current opportunities in the market, please contact us through the form below: